figment-networks/figment-eth2-depositor/docs/FigmentEth2Depositor Optimizations.md

    - Calldata savings from gwei: 36 gas per amount
    - MUL operation cost: ~10 gas per validator (2 operations × 5 gas)
    - **Net savings with gwei: 26 gas per validator**

-#### Recommendation

-✅ **Keep using gwei amounts.** The multiplication operations are negligible compared to the calldata savings from using smaller numbers with more leading zeros.

-The current implementation is already optimized!
-The apparent "inefficiency" of multiplication is actually more efficient than the alternative due to Ethereum's calldata pricing model.

----

 ## Transaction Size Limits